alltrust/Portfolio/projects/yelp-campground-project.md

 });
 ```

-MAKE SURE IT ALSO SHOWS EDGE CASES IN CASE IT FAILS
 When the user leaves a review, joi validates the input it against the review schema.
 It ensures that when a user leaves a rating, which is to be stored in the database, that before it is stored it MUST be a number rating between 1 and 5.
 It also ensures that within the content body being written by the user, that it doesn't contain HTML to avoid **XSS attacks**.

 The `required()` method emphasizes that the those properties are a must if a user is to leave a review.